 Notes on Technique

 One thing that makes this scone recipe unique is patting the dough into one round.
-Instead of cutting out separate scones with a biscuit cutter, you divide the dough with a knife (see photos), separate them slightly and bake the pieces close together giving a nice cake texture.
+Instead of cutting out separate scones with a biscuit cutter, you divide the dough with a knife (see photos), separate them slightly, and bake the pieces close together giving a nice cake texture.

-Thoughts for Serving These Cheese Scones
+Thoughts for Serving Tennis Final Cheese Scones

 - 1 3/4 cup (260g) all purpose flour